-Treating business as if it were a game was not our way of trivializing business.
-Rather, it was a way to explain business in the most simple and unintimidating way possible, get everyone on the same “playing field” and tap into the universal human desire to win.
+Treating business as if it's a game is not our way of trivializing business.
+Rather, it's a way to explain business in the most simple and unintimidating way possible, get everyone on the same “playing field” and tap into the universal human desire to win.

 What did this process look like?
 It relied on specific principles and practices, which are outlined here: